 “We’re no different from any regular mom and dad,” Lee said.
 “We are two parents that care for our child…we’re just girls.”

-William said he and his partner considered themselves married long before their ceremony.
+William said they considered themselves married long before their ceremony.
 He said, to them, it was real after the night they exchanged rings, on the bench where they first kissed on Michigan State’s campus in 2001.
-Sawyer-Todd said being officially recognized was a big moment.
+William Sawyer-Todd said being officially recognized was a big moment.